Find a Job You Really Want In

 Average Annual Salary: $65,000

-Where urban and regional planners work: Urban and regional planners work for city, county, and state governments, usually in large metropolitan areas.
+Where urban and regional planners work: Typically employed by city, county, or state governments.

 -